 Q: What PPE is required for my business?

-A: The County of Department of Public Health, CDC, and public health officials recommend frequent hand washing with soap and water, use of face coverings for employees and customers, and use of Hand Sanitizer in between hand washing.
-Face Shields are recommended for employees who operate with general public interaction, like restaurants, to provide additional protection and safety.
+A: The Los Angeles County Department of Public Health, CDC, and public health officials recommend frequent hand washing with soap and water, use of face coverings for employees and customers, and use of hand sanitizer in between hand washing.
+Face masks are recommended for employees who operate with general public interaction, like restaurants, to provide additional protection and safety.

 Q: How does PPE Unite™ get PPE?